EpiK-Protocol/cayley/docs/configuration.md

 # Configuration

-Cayley can be configured using configuration file written in YAML / JSON or by passing flags to the command line.
+Gateway can be configured using configuration file written in YAML / JSON or by passing flags to the command line.
 By default.
 All command line flags take precedence over the configuration file.

 * [Recommended Configuration](configuration.md#Recommended-Configuration)
 * [Configuration Options](configuration.md#Configuration-Options)